FoxLisk/RetroSpeedBot/README.md

 ## Known bugs:

- * unconfirmed-racer role not removed correctly when you get active-racer role
+ * unconfirmed-racer role not removed correctly when you get active-racer role (?? is this fixed maybe?)
  * I don't think _any_ logs from the `cron` thread are making it to the systemctl output??

 ## misc TODOs - not any special order: